-Credit and concentration risk: Financial assets which potentially expose the Company to credit risk consist primarily of cash and cash equivalents, investments in commercial paper, government bills, corporate bonds, and asset-backed securities.
-Investments in commercial paper, government bills, corporate bonds, and asset-backed securities, expose the Company to the risk that an issuer will default on the payment of interest, principal or both.
+Credit and concentration risk: Financial assets which potentially expose the Company to credit risk consist primarily of cash and cash equivalents.
 The extent of the Company's exposure to credit risk in respect of these financial assets approximates their carrying value as recorded in the Company's Statement of Financial Position.